jfcrenshaw/photerr/README.md

 By default, PhotErr tries to use the provided information to calculate limiting magnitudes for you.
 If you would like to directly supply your own $5\sigma$ limits, you can do so using the `m5` parameter.
-Note that PhotErr assumes these are single-visit limiting magnitudes.
+Note PhotErr assumes these are single-visit point-source limiting magnitudes.
-If you want to supply coadded depths, you should also set `nYrObs=1` and `nVisYr={u: 1, g: 1, ...}`, so that the calculated coadded depths are equal to those you provided.
+If you want to supply coadded depths, you should also set `nYrObs=1` and `nVisYr=1`, so that the calculated coadded depths are equal to those you provided.

 ### *Handling non-detections*